astrosonic/bazooka-share/README.md

 3. Ledger display invokable by filename - ledger name not needed
 4. Added timer for long thread operations
-5. End-of-life for function-only based implementation (aka FADE Legacy) _Only bug fixes for existing features would be provided for FADE Legacy.
+5. End-of-life for function-only based implementation (aka FADE Legacy)

+__Note__ : Only bug fixes for existing features would be provided for FADE Legacy.
 No new features would be implemented.
-It is highly recommended to move on to the class based implementation v0.05 (aka FADE Modern)._
+It is highly recommended to move on to a faster class based implementation v0.05 (aka FADE Modern).

 ### v0.05 [Oncoming]
 #### FADE Modern